diegogallegof/diegogallegof/README.md

 ## 🎯 What this GitHub is about

-This is not a collection of random tutorials or isolated scripts.
+This is not a collection of tutorials or toy notebooks.

 This GitHub documents how I apply Data Science and AI to **subscription and streaming product challenges**, informed by years of real-world experience